On this page:

 - Clinic Information

-Accidents resulting in eye injuries can happen to anyone.
-Over half (55%) of the victims of eye injuries are under 25.
-Many of these injuries, over 100,000 annually, occur during sports or recreational activities.
-Most important of all, 90% of all eye injuries could have been prevented.
+Eye injuries can happen to anyone.
+Over half (55 percent) of the victims of eye injuries are under 25.
+Many of these injuries—over 100,000 annually—occur during sports or recreational activities.
+Most importantly, 90 percent of all eye injuries can be prevented.

-When an injury does occur, it is always best to have an ophthalmologist (eye physician and surgeon), examine the eye as soon as possible.
-The seriousness of the injury may not be immediately obvious.
+When an injury does occur, it is always best to have an ophthalmologist examine your eye as soon as possible.
+The seriousness of your injury may not be immediately obvious.

 People with good vision in only one eye should wear safety glasses to protect the good eye, even if they do not need glasses otherwise.
 Safety glasses should have lenses made of polycarbonate (an especially strong, shatterproof, lightweight plastic) and be 3mm thick.
 A plastic or polycarbonate frame will reduce the risk of injury from the frames themselves.
 Frames which meet the ANSI standards offer the best available protection for general spectacle wear.